Quick Answer

 • Thousands of verified reviews

-If you want the one credential that proves a filter is rated for microplastics, the Waterdrop Chubby has it: formal NSF/ANSI P473 certification, plus the longest filter life on the market at 200 gallons (about 4–5 months for most households).
+If a household is trying to drink more water and less soda, filter life matters — you'll be refilling it constantly — and the Waterdrop Chubby leads on it: a hollow fiber membrane on Waterdrop's own published lab data, plus 200 gallons per filter (about 4–5 months for most households).
 The "filter while you pour" design works just like a familiar counter pitcher, but with a membrane that's actually tested for microplastics.

 Check Today’s Price on Amazon →